andrecianflone/vimrc/README.md

 ## My vimrc
 This is my entire vimrc (vim settings) file.
 I have tried many plugins over the years and I feel the current setup is quite ideal.
 I've also added some custom vim functions and shortcuts.
+I would invite you to read through the file to learn about all its features.

 ## Installation
 ### 1. Download